ncatlab/nlab-content/pages/8/6/3/2/2368/content.md

   \,.
 $$

 The [[Day convolution]] product appearing here is over the category $Sym$ from def. \ref{TopologicalDiagramCategoriesForSpectra}.
-By example \ref{CoendGivesQuotientByDiagonalGroupAction} and unwinding the definitions, this is for any two symmetric spectra $A$ and $B$ given degreewise by the [[wedge sum]] of component spaces summing to that total degree, smashed with the symmetric group with basepoint adjoined and then quotiented by the diagonal action of the symmetric group acting on the degrees separately:
+By [this example](Introduction+to+Stable+homotopy+theory+--+1-2#CoendGivesQuotientByDiagonalGroupAction) and unwinding the definitions, this is for any two symmetric spectra $A$ and $B$ given degreewise by the [[wedge sum]] of component spaces summing to that total degree, smashed with the symmetric group with basepoint adjoined and then quotiented by the diagonal action of the symmetric group acting on the degrees separately:

 $$
   \begin{aligned}